Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 - 2. Calculate Excess Cash into a Per Share Price

 - 3. & 4.
 Subtract Excess Cash from Share price & Divide by Multiple

 - Reverse Stock Valuation Method #2

 - 5. Determine an Earnings Growth Rate

 - 6. Find How Long it would take to Grow Shares to the Value from (4)

 - 7. Determine Using Logic and Rationale the Feasibility

 - Think about Market Returns

 Many times, astounding and insightful information comes simply from asking and listening to the people around you.

 A question was posed in the value investing forum regarding reverse DCF and how it was performed.
-I know of a simple way of how to calculate a reverse DCF, which I will discuss in the future, but Jim from Value Investor Today took the time to write a detailed explanation and example of his method which looks at both earnings and assets.
+I know of a simple way of how to calculate a reverse DCF, which I will discuss in the future, but this method uses both earnings and assets.